the migration nobody warned me about

 so we'd get these random 403s on fields we definitely had access to through REST. turns out the GraphQL schema had stricter scoping on some nested resolvers. a proposals field under job required a scope that the REST /api/jobs/:id/proposals endpoint didn't.

-the fix was a centralized error handler that catches auth errors and triggers a token refresh:
+we wrote a centralized error handler that catches auth errors and triggers a token refresh:

 // plugins/apollo.ts